 Christmas Day (observed December 26)

 *Only applies to overseas production

 Non-production days will not count towards the lead time of any orders.
 For example, an order with a 1-day lead time placed before 3pm on Friday, September 2 will not ship until Tuesday, September 6, after Labor Day Weekend.

 Here are a few quick tips to avoid getting caught with delays due to non-production days:

-- Staying aware of upcoming holidays is your first line of defense.
+Staying aware of upcoming holidays is your first line of defense.
 By factoring these holidays into your production schedule, you can account for the lost time or avoid it entirely by ordering in advance of non-production days.
-This is especially important for longer holidays such as Chinese New Year.
+This is especially important for long holidays such as the Chinese New Year.

 If you're planning on leveraging our overseas network and a Chinese holiday is blocking you from receiving your parts by your deadline, you can re-configure your quote to be produced by our domestic network.